blackducksoftware/detect-ado/README.md

 ## Overview ##
-This is the GitHub page for the Detect plugin for Azure DevOps and TFS.
+This is the GitHub page for the Detect plugin for Azure DevOps.

 ## Build ##